jrw421/thaiRestaurants/README.md

   - Webpack (for React builds)
 - Initialize a git repo with `$ git init` (remember to commit often!)
 - Add and update the `.gitignore` file if necessary (you will want to ignore config files)
-- Create the `package.json` file and add any necessary dependencies as you work through the project.
+- Create the `package.json` file and add any necessary dependencies as you work through the project
   - Don't forget to add any npm scripts you might need. _hint_: Maybe a script to start your server?
 - **Do not forgo good planning.
 Planning is half the battle.** Only proceed if you have a clear idea of what your final product will look like.